 Prevention and Treatment

-With secondary hypertension, if the condition causing the high blood pressure can be resolved (by removing an adrenal tumor or stopping a medication) or controlled (by controlling diabetes and thyroid disease), then blood pressure levels may fall to normal or near normal levels.
-When a cure is not possible and control of the underlying condition consists of minimizing further damage, as may occur with kidney disease, then hypertension will be controlled with a combination of medications, and the person will be monitored closely to help maintain organ function and address acute problems as they arise.
+With secondary hypertension, if the condition causing the high blood pressure can be resolved (by removing an adrenal tumor or stopping a medication) or controlled (by controlling diabetes or thyroid disease), then blood pressure levels may fall to normal or near normal levels.
+When a cure is not possible and control of the underlying condition consists of minimizing further damage, as may occur with kidney disease, then hypertension will be controlled with a combination of medications and the person will be monitored closely to help maintain organ function and address acute problems as they arise.

-Pregnant women with preeclampsia or toxemia require rest, close monitoring, and frequent visits to their doctor's office.
+Pregnant women with preeclampsia or toxemia require rest, close monitoring, and frequent visits to their healthcare provider's office.
 The only real resolution for preeclampsia is delivery, but postponing delivery as long as possible allows the developing baby more time to mature.
 This time delay must be balanced against the increasing danger of seizures and organ damage in the mother, emergency conditions that can be lethal to both the baby and the mother.